Shivam-47/Football_Gestures/README.md

 # Football_Gestures
-Python code to detect some football player's celebration <br>
+Python code to detect some football player's celebration but can be calibrated to detect any common gestures. <br>
 Libraries used-
 Numpy
 OpenCV

-Note-The calibration of celebrations is with respect to web-cam below the display screen and for a specific range of colours.
+Note-The calibration of celebrations is with respect to web-cam below the display screen.